Strongpreneur#Business Growth Strategies

 (b) Unless the ratios are extracted at frequent intervals, the trends indicated could be most misleading.
 If ratios are extracted at frequent intervals without delay, they can be very useful management tools.

-(c) However, ratios give significance to the figures shown in the account; they are useful, in comparing two or more companies in the same line of business and for detecting and trends over a period of years.
+(c) However, ratios give significance to the figures shown in the account; they are useful, in comparing two or more companies in the same line of business and for detecting and trends over the years.

 Don’t forget to share this post!